 As the complexity of the advertising market increases, the path from publisher to advertiser can include multiple technology layers before the ad is delivered to a consumer.
-For publishers, ensuring their inventory is monetised efficiently within the ecosystem is a priority, while for advertisers, growing market penetration and brand awareness through effective ad placement, is critical.
+For publishers, ensuring their inventory is monetised efficiently within the ecosystem is a priority, while for advertisers, reaching specific KPIs through effective ad placement, is critical.
 Trading programmatically fulfills both aims by allowing publishers to realise their aim of efficient monetisation and providing advertisers with a simplified way to achieve their greatest reach potential in a simplified manner.